David Cote is the legendary business executive and former chairman and CEO of Honeywell and now executive chairman of Vertiv Holdings.

 “Make sure you're performing in whatever you’re doing and go beyond.”

 “Stand for something.”

-“As a leader It’s your job to be right at the end of the meeting, instead of the end of the meeting.”
+“As a leader It’s your job to be right at the end of the meeting, instead of the beginning of the meeting.”

 “If you have something to say, say it in the meeting or keep it to yourself.”